Here are some tips on international adoption immigration paperwork.

 Paperwork Tip: Never mail original legal documents to USCIS.
 These documents will be gone forever if they are lost.
 Instead, sign and include the USCIS form stating that the photocopies of the documents are true and unaltered with the I-600.
 (Ask your regional USCIS office for this form.

 The U.S. Citizenship and Immigration Service

-The USCIS’s job is to ensure that your adopted child is brought into the country legally– and that he or she can stay here permanently.
+The USCIS’s job is to ensure that your adopted child from an international situation is brought into the country legally– and that he or she can stay here permanently.
 There are five main forms that you will send to/receive from the USCIS during your international adoption process (click the name of the form to link directly to the form on the USCIS website).